-The operator of a ready mix concrete facility with discharges of washwater, stormwater, or a no-discharge recycle system must file for coverage under the Division of Water Pollution Control General NPDES Permit for Discharges of Storm Water Runoff and Process Waste Water Associated with Ready Mix Concrete Facilities
+The operator of a ready mix concrete facility with discharges of washwater, stormwater, or a no-discharge recycle system must file for coverage under the Division of Water Resources General NPDES Permit for Discharges of Storm Water Runoff and Process Waste Water Associated with Ready Mix Concrete Facilities

 Applicants must submit the following information at least 30 days prior to any discharge of process waste water or storm water runoff to the waters of the State.
 An original Notice of Intent (NOI) and required attachments must be sent to the address on the NOI form.
 Facilities that discharge storm water through large or medium municipal separate storm sewer systems (MS4) in Memphis, Nashville/Davidson County, Knoxville and Chattanooga must also submit a signed copy of the NOI to the operator of the MS4.